ddqg/python-nmap-scan/README.md

-A short Python script to do an nmap scan
+A short python script to do an nmap scan created using the python-nmap library

-the default parameter are -A -T4 -vv